Frequently Asked Questions

 How many sexual assaults occur on the campus each year?

 NDSU, like all universities, is required by law to report publicly the number of reported forcible and non-forcible rapes on campus each year.
 In 2008, three forcible rapes were reported.
 They all took place in residence halls; however, these numbers are not consistent with nation-wide statistics.
-According to a 2005 report from the United States Department of Justice, just under 3% of all college women will be victims of rape or attempted rape each year.
+According to a 2005 report from the United States Department of Justice, approximately 3% of all college women will be victims of rape or attempted rape each year.
 We can estimate that at least 150 women are victimized at NDSU each year.
 For the full-report please follow this link: www.ojp.usdoj.gov/nij

 Can men be victims of sexual assault?